microsoft/pxt/docs/packages.md

 # Publishing packages

 PXT packages contain functions and types and can be used by PXT projects.

-PXT [targets](/target-creation) come with bundled packages, typically covering core features of the target platform.
+Packages can be searched by the users and added in their projects.
+Packages may contain a combination of JavaScript and C++ and expose their APIs as blocks and/or JavaScript functions.

+## Getting started.

-You can also publish your own packages on GitHub.
-You will need to get a GitHub account and create a GitHub repository.
-Let's say you want to create a package called `neopixel` for target `microbit`.
+You will need to get a [GitHub](https://github.com) account and create a GitHub repository.

+Let's say you want to create a package called `banana` for target `microbit`.

-* create GitHub repository `pxt-neopixel`
+* create GitHub repository `pxt-banana`
-* clone this repository into `pxt-neopixel` folder
+* clone this repository into `pxt-banana` folder
 * go to the folder and run `pxt target microbit`; you can alternatively place the folder under your target workspace where the target is already installed
 * go to the cloned folder and run `pxt init`; follow the prompts
 * edit `pxt.json` and `README.md` with the right descriptions
 * checkin and push

-Now, searching for `neopixel` after selecting `More -> Add package...` should bring up your package.
+Now, searching for `banana` after selecting `More -> Add package...` should bring up your package.

 ## Meta-data

-Make sure you keep the line `for PXT/microbit` in `README.md`.
-Otherwise the package will not show up in search.
+**Make sure you keep the line `for PXT/microbit` in `README.md`.
+Otherwise the package will not show up in search.**

+Read more an [defining-blocks](/defining-blocks) to learn how to surface your APIs into blocks and JavaScript.

 ## Versioning